mchung94/pyramid-solver/README.md

 pyramid-solver searches for optimal-length solutions to Pyramid Solitaire according to Microsoft Solitaire Collection rules.
 This program is intended to help people who get stuck while playing and want to find out the solution.
 I intend to upload an executable for Windows soon.

 ## Rules
+- Pyramid Solitaire uses a single 52-card deck.
-- The game starts with 28 cards face up in a pyramid formation on the table, and the remaining 24 cards on the deck in a stack with only the top card showing.
+- The game starts with 28 cards face up in a pyramid formation on the table with each row being 1/2/3/4/5/6/7 cards, and the remaining 24 cards on the deck in a stack with only the top card showing.
 There's also a waste pile that starts out empty.
 Sometimes the table is called the tableau and the deck the stock.
 - Aces always count as 1, Jacks are 11, Queens are 12, and Kings are 13.
 - The goal is to remove all 28 cards on the table.
 There can still be cards in the deck and waste piles.
 - With the cards that are not covered by other cards on the table below it, and the cards on the top of the deck and waste piles, the player can: